DataDog/documentation/content/en/serverless/aws_lambda/installation/java.md

 {{< /tabs >}}

 ## What's next?

 - You can now view metrics, logs, and traces on the [Serverless Homepage][1].
-- Turn on [threat monitoring][6] to get alerted on attackers targeting your service.
+- Turn on [threat monitoring][11] to get alerted on attackers targeting your service.
 - Submit a [custom metric][2] or [APM span][3] to monitor your business logic.
 - See the [troubleshooting guide][4] if you have trouble collecting the telemetry
 - See the [advanced configurations][5] to
     - connect your telemetry using tags
-    - collect telemetry for AWS API Gateway, SQS, and so on.
+    - collect telemetry for AWS API Gateway, SQS, etc.
     - capture the Lambda request and response payloads
     - link errors of your Lambda functions to your source code
     - filter or scrub sensitive information from logs or traces